3 Types of Argument

 - Collect facts and evidence from credible sources and use them to support your claim

-- Read some argumentative essay examples, they will give you a deeper understanding of how to develop an argument in the essay.
+- Study some argumentative essay examples to get a deeper understanding of how to develop an argument in the essay.

 - Begin your essay with an arguable claim or premises